turingschool/front-end-curriculum/projects/complete-me.md

 ### Front Facing Application

 See if you can implement a front facing application for your `trie`.
-The user should be able to submit a word and then receive the suggestions on the dom.
+The user should be able to submit a word and then receive the suggestions on the DOM.

 ### Delete method